PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 ## Signaling Pathway

-A key characteristic of living organisms is the ability to respond to stimuli in the environment.
-Chemotaxis is one of those behaviors.
-It relies on the ability to perceive a change (ligand concentration), and react accordingly (adjust direction of movement).
-This is an example of *signal transduction pathway*, which includes 1) an external stimuli, 2) a series of molecular events, 3) a resulted cellular response.
+Chemotaxis is one example of many ways in which an organism must be able to perceive a change in its environment and react accordingly.
+This response is governed by a process called **signal transduction**, in which the organism identifies an external molecular stimulus and then transmits this stimulus to the interior of the cell in order to effect a response.

-Why are we interested in signaling pathways?
-Recall the discussion on gene expression regulation in the Motif Module.
-An external signal can lead to change in gene expression (response).
-Such mechanisms provide stability to biological systems when there is perturbation in the enviornment.
-Internal temperature and ion concentrations, etc. of organisms need to be maintained when there is a signal of temperature/concentration change to keep enzymes functional.
-Besides fitness of an individual, singaling also enables a group of organisms to have higher fitness, for example, biofilm formation and mate-finding.
-We didn't include cellular details for gene expression regulation, but to understand chemotaxis, we will need to include cellular details.
+Although we did not delve into the details at that time, we have already seen an example of signal transduction when we discussed transcription in the [previous module](motifs/transcription). **Receptor proteins** on the outside of the cell bond with molecules and are able to detect changes in molecular concentration.
+This "signal" is then "transduced" via a series of internal chemical processes that changes a transcription factor into an active state.

-In the case of chemotaxis, the stimulus is ligand binding; the cell perceives this change, and propagates this information through a series of molecules, which leads to the cellular response of changed flagellar movement.
+In the case of chemotaxis, *E. coli* has receptor proteins that are able to detect attractants such as glucose by binding to and forming a complex with these **ligands**.
+In the next two lessons, we will walk through how the cell is able to transduce this molecular signal internally into a sequence of reactions that lead to jkfd

 ![image-center](../assets/images/chemotaxis_signal.png){: .align-center}
 <figcaption>Overview of signaling pathway for chemotaxis.</figcaption>

-We will walk through the details of the pathway, and build a model step by step.
+* Please flesh this figure out a bit more.

 ## Modeling Ligand-Receptor dynamics